The Daily Tar Heel: Early history

 The newspaper was first published on February 23, 1893, as a four-page weekly tabloid called The Tar Heel.
 It aimed to promote "the thorough discussion of all points pertaining to the advancement and growth of the University."
 Funded by the campus athletic association, it placed much of its emphasis on campus sports and Greek life and boasted of 250 subscribers.

-By 1920, the paper's size had increased to six pages, and under editor Thomas Wolfe the paper moved to a twice-a-week format in September 1920.
-In 1923, it came out from under the auspices of the athletic association and became governed by the Student Publications Union Board, which at the time was in charge of all campus publications.
+By 1920, the paper's size had increased to six pages, and under editor Thomas Wolfe, the paper moved to a twice-a-week format that September.
+In 1923, it came out from under the auspices of the athletic association and became governed by the Student Publications Union Board, which was then in charge of all campus publications.
 Students paid a fee of $5.50 to fund the publications.
-Publication increased to three days in 1925 and published the first summer edition in 1927.
-The student body voted in favor of increasing funding to the DTH in 1929 in a vote of 666 to 128.
-The vote enabled the paper, then led by editor Walter Spearman, to publish six times a week.
-The paper changed its name to The Daily Tar Heel.
+Publication increased to three days a week in 1925, and the first summer edition was printed in 1927.
+In 1929, by a 666 to 128 vote, the student body voted in favor of increasing funding to the Tar Heel.
+This enabled the paper, then led by editor Walter Spearman, to publish six times a week.
+Consequently, the paper changed its name to The Daily Tar Heel.

 In 1943, the paper scaled back publication to twice weekly.
 In 1946, The Daily Tar Heel returned to daily publication with the goal of becoming, in the words of student editors, "the greatest college newspaper in the world."

 The famous broadcaster Charles Kuralt, who was DTH editor in 1954, wrote in his book A Life on the Road of being called "a pawn of the Communists" on the floor of the state legislature after the newspaper published a spoof edition critical of Sen. Joseph McCarthy.
 The student legislature formed a committee in 1955 to "investigate quality and circulation problems at the DTH."